 With similar symptoms, but generally less intense, people can also experience wool sensitivity.
 The difference between an allergy and sensitivity is the response to the allergy and how quickly and severely symptoms can develop.

-People with an allergy can experience irritated skin, rash, a runny nose, and watery eyes.
-In this Healthline article, you can read more about Wool Allergy and sensitivity.
+- In this Healthline article, you can read more about Wool Sensitivity.